Short Sunderland: Second World War

 At the outbreak of the Second World War, on 3 September 1939, 39 Sunderlands were in service with the RAF.
-Although British anti-submarine efforts were disorganized and ineffectual at first, Sunderlands quickly proved useful in the rescue of the crews from torpedoed ships.
+Although British anti-submarine efforts were disorganised and ineffectual at first, Sunderlands quickly proved useful in the rescue of the crews from torpedoed ships.
 On 21 September 1939, two Sunderlands rescued the entire 34-man crew of the torpedoed merchantman Kensington Court from the North Sea.
 As British anti-submarine measures improved, the Sunderland began to inflict losses as well.
 A Royal Australian Air Force (RAAF) Sunderland (of No. 10 Squadron) made the type's first unassisted kill of a U-boat on 17 July 1940.

 During its service, the Sunderland Mark I received various improvements.
 The nose turret was upgraded with a second .303 (7.7 mm) gun.
 New propellers together with pneumatic rubber wing de-icing boots were also fitted.
 Although the .303 guns lacked range and hitting power, the Sunderland had a considerable number of them and it was a well-built machine that was hard to destroy.
 On 3 April 1940, a Sunderland operating off Norway was attacked by six German Junkers Ju 88C fighters; during the engagement, it shot one down, damaged another enough to cause it to retreat and later perform a forced landing and drove off the rest.
 The Germans are reputed to have nicknamed the Sunderland the Fliegendes Stachelschwein ("Flying Porcupine") due to its defensive firepower.

 Sunderlands also proved themselves in the Mediterranean theatre.
 They flew many evacuation missions during the German seizure of Crete, carrying as many as 82 passengers.
 One flew the reconnaissance mission to observe the Italian fleet at anchor in Taranto before the famous Royal Navy Fleet Air Arm's torpedo attack on 11 November 1940.

 New weapons made the flying boats more deadly in combat.
 In 1939 during an accidental fratricidal attack, one 100 lb anti-submarine bomb hit the British submarine Snapper doing no more damage than breaking its light bulbs; other bombs had reportedly bounced up and hit their launch aircraft.
 In early 1943, these ineffective weapons were replaced by Torpex-filled depth charges that would sink to a determined depth and then explode.
 This eliminated the problem of bounce-back, and the shock wave propagating through the water augmented the explosive effect.